-1. One of the following: Driver's License, R.I.
-Identification card (from Dept. of Motor Vehicles), or Current
+1. State Driver's License, R.I.
+Identification card (from Dept. of Motor Vehicles), or Current Liquor I.D.

 2. Car registration

 3. Rental leases or receipts

 4. Welfare cards

 5. College ID (Students must have 2 forms of ID to verify both permanent address and local mailing address)